SUPPORT OUR

 HABITAT WORK

-Casco Bay’s extensive eelgrass meadows, productive mudflats, rocky intertidal areas, and fringing salt marshes provide critical habitat for many species of fish and wildlife while providing other benefits like flood absorption, nutrient removal, and resilience to climatic extremes.
+Casco Bay’s diverse ecosystems—including extensive eelgrass meadows, productive mudflats, rocky intertidal zones, and fringing salt marshes—play a vital role in supporting a wide range of fish and wildlife species.
+Beyond providing critical habitats, these areas offer essential benefits like flood absorption, nutrient removal, and resilience against climatic extremes.

-Casco Bay is fed by numerous small coastal streams and a handful of larger rivers which deliver fresh water, sediments, nutrients, and other materials to the bay.
-These waterways also host diadromous fish (fish that migrate between the bay and fresh water bodies), delivering nutrients and a source of food to interior waters.
-The long-term health of Casco Bay depends on the continuation of these habitats as well as connectivity between aquatic habitats, to ensure that organisms are able to migrate, withstand climatic extremes and sea level rise, and maintain their populations in the face of stressors.
+The Bay is nourished by a network of small coastal streams and a few larger rivers, which supply fresh water, sediments, nutrients, and other materials.
+These waterways are crucial for diadromous fish—species that migrate between the bay and freshwater bodies—contributing nutrients and food sources to inland waters.
+The long-term health of Casco Bay relies on preserving these habitats and maintaining connectivity between aquatic environments, ensuring that species can migrate, adapt to climatic changes, and sustain their populations despite various stressors.

-Historic and current human activities have degraded these habitats, and the impacts vary by ecosystem: eelgrass beds are vulnerable to excess nutrients and poor water clarity; dammed rivers create communities that more resemble a pond’s than a river’s; tidal flows into salt marshes have been blocked or diminished by the construction of roads, railroads, and dikes, starving marshes of critical sediment supplies; poorly maintained septic systems continue to contaminate shellfish beds and restrict shellfish harvesting.
+However, both historical and ongoing human activities have significantly degraded these ecosystems, with impacts varying across different habitats.
+Eelgrass beds are particularly vulnerable to excess nutrients and poor water clarity, while dammed rivers create pond-like conditions that disrupt natural river communities.
+Tidal flows into salt marshes have been obstructed or reduced by roads, railways, and dikes, depriving these marshes of vital sediment.
+Additionally, poorly maintained septic systems continue to contaminate shellfish beds, limiting shellfish harvesting opportunities.

 Casco Bay Estuary Partnership (CBEP), working closely with partner organizations and local communities, allocates resources toward projects that result in the protection, restoration, and enhancement of aquatic habitats that sustain the Bay’s health.
 Focus areas include:

-• Restoring aquatic habitat connectivity.
-Barriers such as dams and undersized culverts along streams and rivers often result in the fragmentation of these water bodies into isolated reaches.
-These barriers reduce or shut down river processes that provide for the movement of flood waters, fish and aquatic organisms, sediments, and wood through a watershed enroute to the Bay.
-CBEP works with partners to reestablish connections between aquatic habitat types, particularly where barriers restrict the movement of migratory fish such as river herring and shad.
+- Restoring aquatic habitat connectivity.
+Barriers like dams and undersized culverts along streams and rivers often fragment these waterways into isolated sections, disrupting natural processes that allow the flow of floodwaters, fish, aquatic organisms, sediments, and wood through the watershed and into the Bay.
+CBEP collaborates with partners to restore these crucial connections, especially where barriers block the migration of fish like river herring and shad.

 Casco Bay Estuary Partnership is a member of 1% for the Planet, a global network of businesses, non-profits, and individuals working together to make positive change for the environment.
 More than 3000 members of 1% for the Planet are coming together to protect the future of our planet.